Venus of Hohle Fels: Discovery

-The discovery of the Venus of Hohle Fels by the archaeological team led by Nicholas J. Conard of Universität Tübingen Abteilung Ältere Urgeschichte und Quartärökologie pushed back the date of the oldest known human figurative art, (Note: The grid or cross-hatch patterns found engraved at the Blombos Cave in South Africa, dating to 75,000 years ago, may or may not be considered "abstract art".) by several millennia, (Note: by at least 5,000 years, if the 35,000 BP date is compared to that of the Venus of Galgenberg, or by as much as 10,000 years if the 40,000 BP date is accepted.) establishing that works of art were being produced throughout the Aurignacian Period.
+The discovery of the Venus of Hohle Fels by the archaeological team led by archaeology professor Nicholas Conard of the University of Tübingen pushed back the date of the oldest known human figurative art, (Note: The grid or cross-hatch patterns found engraved at the Blombos Cave in South Africa, dating to 75,000 years ago, may or may not be considered "abstract art".) by several millennia, (Note: by at least 5,000 years, if the 35,000 BP date is compared to that of the Venus of Galgenberg, or by as much as 10,000 years if the 40,000 BP date is accepted.) establishing that works of art were being produced throughout the Aurignacian Period.

-The remarkably early figurine was discovered in September 2008 in a cave called Hohle Fels (Swabian German for "hollow rock") near Schelklingen, some 15 km west of Ulm, Baden-Württemberg, in southwestern Germany, by a team from the University of Tübingen led by archaeology professor Nicholas Conard, who reported their find in Nature.
+The remarkably early figurine was discovered in September 2008 in a cave called Hohle Fels (Swabian German for 'hollow rock') near Schelklingen, some 15 km west of Ulm, Baden-Württemberg, in southwestern Germany.
+The find was reported by Conard and his team in Nature.
 The figurine was found in the cave hall, approximately 20 m from the entrance and 3 m below the current ground level.
 Nearby a bone flute dating to approximately 42,000 years ago was found, the oldest known uncontested musical instrument.

 In 2015, the team presented two further pieces of carved mammoth ivory discovered at the site that have been identified as parts of a second female figurine.